smartdevicelink/sdl_hmi_integration_guidelines/docs/TTS/IsReady/index.md

 !!! must

-1. Check whether TTS component is available and ready.
+1. Check whether <span title="Text To Speech">TTS</span> component is available and ready.
 2. Respond correspondingly to results of this check.

 !!!